What you will learn:

 Salmon + mixed salad + extra virgin olive oil

-How to prevent insulin resistance
+How to prevent insulin resistance and diabetes

 Keep your weight under control